-Students who had intended on graduating but receive an "I" in one of their courses during their final term should not be given more than 4 weeks to complete the requirements unless the course is a practicum course.
-If it is a practicum course, the student must then register for a completion course and pay any applicable fees for that course during the next full semester unless the student receives an "I" in the Spring term and completes the work during the Summer.
-These students do not have to register for the completion course in the Fall term.
+Students who intend to graduate but receive an "I" in one of their courses during their final term should not be given more than 4 weeks to complete the course work unless the course is a practicum course.
+If it is a practicum course, the student must then register for a completion course and pay any applicable fees for that course during the next full semester.
+If the student receives an "I" in a practicum course in the Spring term, the student may complete the work during the summer without registering for the completion course.